JabbR/JabbRv2/README.md

 ### OSX

-If you want to build and develop JabbRv2 on OSX there's a few little hoops that you will have to jump through to get it buildind and running.
+If you want to build and develop JabbRv2 on OSX there's a little hoop that you will have to jump through to get it building and running.
-- There's currently a bug in the latest public build of Mono (4.0.1) that causes [System.InvalidProgramException: Invalid IL code](https://github.com/aspnet/SignalR-Server/issues/93), the workaround for this is to build Mono from source using their [One Stop Shop Build Script (32-bit)](http://www.mono-project.com/docs/compiling-mono/mac/#one-stop-shop-build-script-32-bit) or install one of the weekly snapshot builds that the mono project provide [here](http://www.mono-project.com/docs/getting-started/install/weekly-packages/).
 - There's an issue in the KestrelHttpServer that causes a [server deadlock](https://github.com/aspnet/KestrelHttpServer/issues/103), there is a workaround for this and we've included that in the source (`KestrelWorkaround.cs`).

 Once you have the latest mono installed, run the below: